 The founder of Wimex is Gerhard Wagner (78).
 He is part of the board and is still intensively involved in the company.
 Wagner founded Wimex 31 years ago in the state of Bavaria.
 With 4 parent stock farms – with a total of 260,000 birds he produced hatching eggs for export to the Middle East.
 After the fall of the Berlin wall, the centre of the poultry production industry became situated in the East of Germany, in the states of Saxony and Saxony-Anhalt.

-Since 2001 Leopold Graf von Drechsel has had final responsibility for the poultry branch of Wimex.
-Von Drechsel has worked for the company for 30 years and Cobb-Germany was established under his supervision.
+Since 2001 Mr von Drechsel has had final responsibility for the poultry branch of Wimex.
+Mr Von Drechsel has worked for the company for 30 years and Cobb-Germany was established under his supervision.
 Cobb-Germany is a 100% daughter of Wimex and functions as a franchisee of breeding organisation Cobb.
 In addition Wimex has a 40% interest in Cobb-Spain.
-Von Drechsel knows every last detail of the company, the staff included.
+Mr Von Drechsel knows every last detail of the company, the staff included.
 He greets everyone and has a talk with an employee every now and then.

 Wimex's farm designers ahead of their time